tdg5/stats-learning-notes/chapter-04-classification.md

 rule relates to $$ X $$ in a linear fashion, the name linear discriminant analysis holds.

-As with other methods, the higher the ratio of parameters, p, to number of samples, n, the more likely overfitting will occur.
+As with other methods, the higher the ratio of parameters, $$ p $$, to number of samples, $$ n $$, the more likely overfitting will occur.

 In general, binary classifiers are subject to two kinds of error: false positives and false negatives.
 A confusion matrix can be a useful way to display